-- For an LSE that is a NYISO customer and will hold the TCC directly complete Attachment J-A. - For an LSE that is not a NYISO customer or will have an Agent hold the TCC for the benefit of the LSE complete Attachment J-B1 and have the Agent complete Attachment J-B2.
+- For an LSE that is a NYISO customer and will hold the TCC directly complete Attachment J-A of this Manual. - For an LSE that is not a NYISO customer or will have an Agent hold the TCC for the benefit of the LSE complete Attachment J-B1 of this Manual and have the Agent complete Attachment J-B2 of this Manual.
 The Agent will be the holder of the NHFPTCCs.

 In the Notification of Intent to Purchase and Certification document, LSEs make several certifications during this registration process.
 One purpose of the certification is to determine the number of new NHFPTCCs the LSE is eligible to purchase.
-LSE eligibility for new NHFPTCCs is limited by the size of the Load served by Load Zone.
-The number of new NHFPTCCs which may be purchased with a POW (which will be a Load Zone) may not exceed the number of NHFPTCCs which it is eligible to purchase as calculated in Section 8.1.1.
+LSE eligibility for new NHFPTCCs is limited by the amount of the Load served by Load Zone.
+The number of new NHFPTCCs which may be purchased with a POW (which will be a Load Zone) may not exceed the number of NHFPTCCs which it is eligible to purchase as calculated in accordance with Section 8.1.1 of this Manual.